ivanvanderbyl/influx-design/six-pager.md

 ## Derived series

-Series can also be derived from tool / grid produced measurements, to facilitate easier/faster querying or produce transformations useful to the UI.
-These will be executed as continuous queries on InfluxDB
+Series can also be derived from other measurements, to facilitate easier/faster querying or produce transformations useful to the client.
+These will be executed as continuous queries on InfluxDB:

+  - **concurrency_max**: the sum of the maximum number of concurrent users for the flood, grouped by grid, region
+    - fields
+      - value: _int_
   - **transaction_rate**: non negative derivative expressed as transactions per second, based on sum of passed and failed transactions
      - fields
        - value: _float_